Important Notices from the Headmaster – February 2024

-Please contact Deputy Headmaster Pastoral – Senior School Neitana Lobb for further information about student driven vehicles.
+Please contact Deputy Headmaster Pastoral – Senior School N. Lobb for further information about student driven vehicles.

-The notices read to the School each day in assembly are available to all young men and parents on our website.
+The notices read out each day in assembly are available to all young men and parents on our website.
 If you would like to access these in order to discuss some of the activities available to your son, please click here.

 We have already sent a number of key messages and reminders to parents electronically this year.
 Key information for parents will continue to be sent to you electronically throughout the year.
-If we do not have your current email address or current mobile number, please email this to email@example.com or submit the changes via the Parent Portal.
+If we do not have your current email address or current mobile number, please contact the School via email or submit the changes via the Parent Portal.

 Information regarding our electronic Parent Portal has been distributed.
 The Portal should provide you with ready access to some of the information we hold on your son, including his attendance record and academic results.
 We hope you find the Portal useful.

-The School’s website holds considerable information about day to day School life, including the School schedule (a calendar of events / activities), staff contact details and easy access contact information for Deans of all year levels.
-We also celebrate a considerable number of student achievements on the website and via social media.
+The School website holds considerable information about day to day School life, including the School schedule (the calendar of events and activities), staff contact details and easy access contact information for year-level Deans.
+We also celebrate a considerable number of student achievements on the website and our social media channels.

 GrammarNet, the School’s online Learning Management System, is available for all students.
 Currently all students have access to class pages provided and administered by each of their subject masters, as well as access to student resources, sporting and cultural groups, and storage space for their own files.
-Students can access GrammarNet here and they type in their School-assigned username and password.
+Students can access GrammarNet here and typing in their school assigned username and password.

 Students can use their class pages to access engaging course material and useful files and folders to augment their classroom notes and exercises.
 Some teachers may require students to do homework, submit work or complete tests and quizzes through the platform at times.

-For further information about extracurricular activities, please refer to the sports and/or daily notices sections of the School’s website.
+For further information about extracurricular activities do refer to the sports and/or daily notices sections of the School website.

 As your son shows an interest in a range of extracurricular activities, the Master in Charge of that code will provide you with an indication of the fees/costs associated with each activity.

 A reminder that the organisation of the School day on Tuesdays is different to all other days of the week.
-Form 5 students will have an 8-period day finishing at 3.30pm, whereas all other year levels will have a 7-period day concluding at 2.50pm.
+Form 5 students will have an eight-period day finishing at 3:30pm, whereas all other year levels will have a seven-period day concluding at 2:50pm.

-A link to our School rules was sent home electronically to each family prior to the beginning of the academic year, and is available here.
+A link to our School rules was sent home electronically to each family prior to the beginning of the academic year, and is available to view on the School website.
 If any of the rules are unclear or ambiguous, please contact me directly for further clarification.
 It is vital that our young men and parents understand what is expected of them within our School environment.